syncfusion-content/wpf-docs/wpf/GridControl/Selection.md

 # Selection in WPF GridControl

+WPF Grid Control supports for range and record selection modes.
 Selection will highlight the specified range.
-There are two modes of selection available in the Grid.
-They are,

 * Range Selection
 * Record Selection